-What do you think about creativity?
+What do you think about having a creative mind?

 Last week a Facebook follower left this comment on one of my posts: